saiarjunkumbum/Performing-Analysis-of-Meteorological-Data/README.md

 the Northern Europe.
 You can download the dataset from this Google drive link: https://drive.google.com/open?id=1ScF_1a-bkHi1qe8Rn78uxK6_5QwUD9Bu

-Your goal in this Internship (of data analysis) is to transform the raw data into information and then convert it into knowledge.
+My goal in this Internship (of data analysis) was to transform the raw data into information and then convert it into knowledge.
-In this Internship assignment, you would be responsible for perform data cleaning, perform analysis for testing the (given) Hypothesis and finally put-forth your conclusion by writing a blog article.
-Your blog should be as descriptive as possible with relevant visualizations to prove your point.
+In this Internship assignment, I was responsible for performing data cleaning, performing analysis for testing the (given) Hypothesis and finally put-forth your conclusion by writing a blog article.

     The Null Hypothesis H0 is "Has the Apparent temperature and humidity compared monthly across 10 years of the data indicate an increase due to Global warming"